 Dana & Sibongile Mahan (Pretoria, South Africa) Dana and Sibongile Mahan work with Ripe for Harvest World Outreach.
 For nearly ten years they have supported the efforts of indigenous initiatives that serve the cause of urban education across Southern Africa.
 The Mahan’s have two sons, Owethu and Tumelo.

-Garrett & Kate Parker (Prague, Czech Republic) Both Garrett and Kate work at the Christian International School of Prague, and they have two young girls.
+Garrett & Kate Parker (Prague, Czech Republic) Both Garrett and Kate work at the Christian International School of Prague, and they have two young girls and one son.
 Garrett works with the school’s athletics.
 He teaches classes, leads training sessions, and is the coach for the school’s soccer team.
-Kate works two partial days a week at the school.
+Kate works with the school's administration team.
 The family became connected with CTK Cambridge when they were back in the states in 2013-2014.

 Ted & Carolyn Turnau (Prague, Czech Republic) The Turnaus work with the International Institute for Christian Studies in Prague.
 Ted teaches courses at two universities in Prague, Anglo-American University and Charles University.
 He also teaches Bible classes at the Christian International School of Prague.
 Carolyn teaches middle and high school classes at the same school.